frnrbt/ondorse-home/index.md

       - title: API-simple
         content: >
-          Ondorse’s API can easily and immediately be integrated in your workflow, giving your teams the tools they need from day one
+          Ondorse’s API can easily and immediately be integrated in your workﬂow, giving your teams the tools they need from day one.
         image_alt: lorem-ipsum
         actions: []
         type: feature_item